 - Be extra diligent about watering your tree in the summer!
-Don’t allow your bag to become empty.
-Your tree is already using most of its energy trying to grow its roots; heat stress will slow it down significantly which could result in death
+Your tree is using most of its energy to grow its roots; heat stress will slow it down.

-- Keep mulch around your tree to reduce competition for water and increase the amount of water held in the soil
+- Keep mulch around your tree to keep out weeds and keep the soil moist.

 - Feel the soil to make sure it is moist.
 The soil should be damp not soggy

 - If you don’t have a hose to fill your gator bag, ask your neighbor if you could borrow theirs!
 Or use a large pitcher/bucket to carry water from your nearest water source to your tree